 - Allowing members to put in what they will.

 You will be able to see/track/monitor who has paid and for how long on your back end dashboard.

 Will Growfund collect the tax receipt from the nonprofit and distribute to my members?

 No, and yes.
-When members make a donation to your Donor Advised Fund (DAF) on Growfund for Giving Circles, they are giving to a nonprofit called Global Impact (parent organization over Growfund).
+When members make a donation to your Donor Advised Fund (DAF) on Growfund for Giving Circles, they are giving to a nonprofit called Global Impact (a 501(c)(3) that has existed since 1956 and the parent organization over Growfund).
 Global Impact is the organization that your members will have a tax receipt from for their annual donations.
 Your group’s donation will be mailed from Growfund to the nonprofit along with a letter stating that 100 X Who Care YZ made the enclosed donation and the letter will include the chapter’s name and contact information for a group acknowledgement.

 How Do I Distribute Funds?

 As a DAF and similar to a community foundation fund, you tell Growfund for Giving Circles where to direct your donation and they will.
 Every single nonprofit listed in the GuideStar directory is already preloaded into their system, and if a nonprofit is not on the list (think local scout troop possibly), then you can request they be added to the list.
 Growfund will vet the nonprofit and make it available for you to make your donation.

 Because when you set up your account you were asked to choose between three investment options and a money market account they have available: